Frequently Asked Questions

 #View webhook logs

-In your Hygraph project, navigate to Webhooks and click on the View logs link of the webhook you wish to examine.
+In your Hygraph project, navigate to Webhooks and click on the View logs link of the webhook you want to examine.
 The logs screen will display as a result.
 This screen allows you to monitor the recent activity of your webhook from the last 7 days.

 Clicking on a log item displays its details: